OpenAPITools/openapi-generator/samples/client/petstore/csharp-netcore/OpenAPIClient-httpclient/docs/StoreApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new StoreApi(httpClient, config, httpClientHandler);
-            var orderId = 789L;  // long | ID of pet that needs to be fetched
+            var orderId = 789L;  // long? | ID of pet that needs to be fetched

             try
             {